PR-Pilot-AI/demo/iterative-research/index.md

 The knowledge base is a directory with markdown files.
 Each file represents a perspective or an angle on the question.
-The **file index** is a table of contents for the knowledge base, listing each file with a brief description.
+The **file index** is a table of contents for the knowledge base, listing each file with a brief summary of the findings.
 The **backlog** is a list of perspectives or angles that we plan to research next.

 ### File Index